Rohingya people: Since the 2021 coup d'état

 Aung Kyaw Moe, a Deputy Minister of Human Rights for the National Unity Government of Myanmar speaks with VOA about Rohingya conscription on 8 March 2024.

 Following the 2021 Myanmar coup d'état, a growing number of Burmese have voiced support for the Rohingya people.
 The underground National Unity Government, formed as an opposition to the authoritarian State Administration Council, issued recognition of the war crimes committed by the Tatmadaw against the Rohingya people for the first time, which was hailed as a major step toward ethnic reconciliation.

-In 2022, the Tatmadaw lifted a 2012 ban on Rohingya studying in tertiary educational institutions.
-However, they are not allowed to live in dormitories.
+In 2022, the Tatmadaw partially lifted a 2012 ban on Rohingya studying in tertiary educational institutions by allowing them to study at Sittwe University.
+However, they are not allowed to live in dormitories, apply for master's degrees, travel freely, or attend institutions such as computer colleges.
 Government officials and educational faculties continually discriminate against them.
 Travel restrictions first imposed in January 2024 in response to Arakan Army attacks largely prevent Rohingya students from commuting to such institutions.
 These factors led numerous students to either seek opportunities abroad or drop out entirely.

 Since 10 February 2024, the Tatmadaw reportedly conscripted young Rohingya men between the ages of 18 and 35, despite the law only applying to citizens.
 Including 100 men from four villages in Buthidaung Township, they undergo 14 days of basic training while the junta promises them ID cards, a bag of rice, and a monthly salary of US$41.
 Those who refuse service are fined half a million kyats.
 For Rohingya who dodge the draft, many of them endeavour to fight for the Arakan Army rather than ARSA or the RSO.